Comment on page

 Accredited Investor Attestation

-While the regulatory landscape is constantly changing, a path of clarity made by the SEC is the 506(b) exemption under Regulation D. Assuming any investment vehicle follows the guidelines outlined here, an unlimited amount of accredited investors can join a special purpose vehicle (SPV) to invest in a wide range of securities (startup equity, a venture capital fund, etc.).
+While the regulatory landscape is constantly changing, a path of clarity made by the SEC is the 506(b) exemption under Regulation D. Assuming any investment vehicle follows the guidelines outlined here, accredited investors can join a special purpose vehicle (SPV) to invest in a wide range of securities (startup equity, a venture capital fund, etc.).

 A core component of that guideline is for each investor to produce a self-accreditation questionnaire.
 This form asks questions about an individual's income, net worth, or knowledge that qualifies them to be an accredited investor.
 A similar set of questions exist for entities (LLCs, CCORPs, etc.).
 Here's a sample of one below:

-Traditionally, your self accreditation data is held custody by a fund administrator— that's anything from a platform (e.g. AngelList, Carta) to a licensed CPA/accountant, to the lead investor of the deal themselves.
+Traditionally, your self accreditation data is held by a fund administrator— from a platform (e.g. AngelList, Carta) to a licensed CPA/accountant, to the lead investor of a deal.

 Traditional methods fall short on many dimensions: